Title: INTERNSHIP/PRACTICUM STANDARDS

 Note: "Interns" refers to students working in internships.
 "Faculty Supervisors" refer to those faculty members supervising a given internship.
 "Hosts" and "Sponsors" refer to the employers overseeing the onsite internship.

-13. Extended Practicums (Including Clinicals and Student Teaching): Certain majors (such as the Bachelor of Science in Nursing and those offered in the School of Education) may have extensive practicum/internship requirements; often these are in part due to state licensure and accrediting agency requirements.
+13. Extended Practicums (Including Clinicals and Student Teaching): Certain majors (such as the Bachelor of Science in Nursing and those offered in the College of Education) may have extensive practicum/internship requirements; often these are in part due to state licensure and accrediting agency requirements.
 These specific practicum requirements are separate from the traditional semester internships considered above and are addressed under each major in the Charleston Southern University Academic Catalog; similarly, rules for faculty supervision and compensation are addressed in faculty contracts and the Faculty Handbook.

 By action of the Curriculum Committee on October 11, 1991 (effective January 1, 1992).
 Revised by the Curriculum Committee on November 10, 2014.
 Revised by Deans Council, June 15, 2016, and approved by the Curriculum Committee September 14, 2016; administrative elements revised by Dean's Council February 15, 2017.